 What’s needed to build a robust claim?

-Here is an indication of the documents needed to satisfy Capital Allowance legislation and are often used when assessing, preparing, and calculating a robust capital allowance claim.
 Each case is different, however, we are keen to show you that it’s not just accountants, surveyors, or lawyers’ expertise individually that make these claims successful, it’s when these come together that we can build a robust claim.

 The foundations for forecasting a potential claim involve significant research and due diligence backed by a wealth of knowledge.
 As each case can differ, a template approach can not be applied however, we have set out a selection of documentation that helps build a robust approach to claiming.
 The following list of documents often plays an important role in establishing whether a claim is possible.